Article

 In September, the Southeast Coast Network augmented its regularly scheduled monitoring and deployed six automated recording devices (ARDs) on the south end of Cumberland Island National Seashore.
 The ARDs will help the network perform follow-up work on a Cuban treefrog (Osteopilus septentrionalis) detection made in previous recordings.
 Cuban treefrogs are an invasive non-native species that can outcompete many of the native frogs and the finding marks the first documentation of this species on the island.
 The ARDs will record through the end of the year (Cuban treefrogs breed through October), and monitoring for this species will continue in the spring.

-Man with clipboard, man measuring a tree, and a man and woman looking at plant, all in the woods
+Man holding clipboard, man measuring a tree, man holding a device and a woman holding a clipboard

 Vegetation monitoring at Horseshoe Bend National Military Park.
 From left, Richard Smith, Appalachian Highlands Network Intern; Bill Moore, Cumberland Piedmont Network Ecologist; Tom Govus, private contractor; and Mallorie Davis, Cumberland Island National Seashore Intern (photo was not staged!).